premchander-revature/interviewquestions/Interview Ques/JavaScript.md

 ---

-36. What do you mean by Promises?
+36. What do you mean by Promises?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)